Listen to the related podcast episode for this post.

 Transistor provides similar analytics to Anchor in regard to your episodes.
 However, I found that Transistor goes a bit deeper with its stats.
 You can see your downloads based on whatever date range you want.
 Downloads per episode shows both the first 30 days and all time.
 They graph out which podcast players your listeners are using over time as well as the countries where it is being played.

 Additionally, Transistor allows you to easily set up your own Google Analytics tag to track your website.
 This is great because a lot of hosting sites don’t allow this feature.

 Transistor also has some great integrations directly in the dashboard.
 I can connect your email distribution provider (mine is Mailchimp) and it automatically adds a subscribe form to the bottom of your website.

 Transistor can also automatically post to Twitter and to YouTube when you release a new podcast episode.
 This saves valuable time, especially for the YouTube video.

 You can add your social media accounts and channels that you have distributed your podcast to.
 This creates a really cohesive experience on the generated website.

-Transistor allows you connect to other key podcasting services like Podcorn.
-This is where I connect with companies to create advertising partnerships, so the integration is very important.
+Transistor allows you to connect to other key podcasting services like Podcorn.
+This is where I connect with companies to create advertising partnerships, so integration is very important.